-On the north side there are some of the best white sandy beaches (Lumahai, Anini Beach and Kee beach) and spectacular sea cliffs (Napali coast).
-One of the best spots for whale watching is the old beacon “Daniel K. Inouye Kilauea Point Lighthouse”.
-From December to May it’s one of the island’s most frequented attractions, when whales come to Hawaii to enjoy the warm water.
-Also on this side of the island, is Hanalei, an interesting village, full of colorful shops, restaurants and art galleries.
+On the North side there are some of the best white sandy beaches (Lumahai, Anini Beach and Kee beach) and spectacular sea cliffs (Napali coast).
+In fact, one of the best spots for whale watching is the old beacon “Daniel K. Inouye Kilauea Point Lighthouse”.
+From December to May it’s one of the island’s most frequented attractions.
+Whales come to Hawaii to enjoy the warm water.
+Moreover, on this side of the island, is Hanalei, an interesting village, full of colourful shops, restaurants and art galleries.

-On the south shore of Kauai tourists can visit two botanical gardens (McBryde Garden and Allerton Garden) with a large assembly of tropical plants or go surfing and swimming in crystal clear water at Poipu Beach park.
-Lihue, a village to the east, is the government center, location of the main airport and the commercial shipping port of Kauai.
+In addition, on the South shore of Kauai tourists can visit two botanical gardens (McBryde Garden and Allerton Garden) with a large assembly of tropical plants.
+Secondarily, they can surf or swim in crystal clear water at Poipu Beach park.
+Lihue, a village to the East, is the government centre, location of the main airport and the commercial shipping port of Kauai.

-The east cost is popular for kayaking and boat tours on the long Wailua river, with accessible waterfalls and a natural lava rock cave known as the Fern Grotto.
+For example, the East cost is popular for kayaking and boat tours on the long Wailua river.
+This river has accessible waterfalls and a natural lava rock cave known as the Fern Grotto.
 Visitors can also enjoy scenic hiking trail though the Nounou Mountains.
-Kapaa is a great shopping town, where to find eclectic antique shops, jewelry and art boutiques.
+Moreover, Kapaa is a great shopping town, where to find eclectic antique shops, jewellery and art boutiques.

-The “Garden Isle” and its beautiful bays are perfect for snorkeling and scuba diving to explore the reefs and its wildlife.
+In conclusion, the “Garden Isle” and its beautiful bays are perfect for snorkelling and scuba diving to explore the reefs and its wildlife.